-Immigrants waiting 10 years in U.S. just to get a court date
+Immigrants waiting 10 years in US just to get a court date

 “Now we focus more on watching when you leave the house, where you go, where’s your business, where you stop in between,” Matuszewski said.

-Despite a $9 billion budget last year, ICE has always been limited by resources.
+Despite a $9-billion budget last year, ICE has always been limited by resources.
 Biden tried narrowing priorities to people deemed public safety or national security threats or recent border crossers in a case that the Supreme Court is expected to decide this year.

 The GAO report found 75% of migrants paroled at the border reported to ICE as instructed.